mProjectsCode/obsidian-pf2e-utils-plugin/exampleVault/Untitled.md

 ---
-level: "2"
+level: 2
 ---

 You need to roll a `@Check[fortitude|dc:20]` saving throw

-Roll a DC 12 Acrobatics check.
+Roll a DC 12 Knowledge Nature check.